Dyvinia/FrostyFix/README.md

 ### [Download the latest version here](https://github.com/Dulana57/FrostyFix/releases)

 1. Launch FrostyFix
-2. Choose Game and Profile
+2. Select Game and Profile
 3. Select the Platform you intend to use
-4. Click Launch
+4. Click Enable/Launch
-5. To disable Frosty Fix, you can click **Disable Mods**
+5. To disable Frosty Fix, click **Disable Mods**

 ## Info
 #### **You must disable this whenever you play any other Frostbite game or if you encounter issues with other games.**